-Arthurs Seat State Park Walking Tracks
+Recommended Walking Tracks in Arthurs Seat State Park

-Arthurs Seat State Park Walking Tracks
+Recommended Walking Tracks in Arthurs Seat State Park

 Arthurs Seat is atop a winding, scenic road, complete with lookouts and coastal views galore.
 A walk through Arthurs Seat State Park can take many forms; a stroll through the gorgeous Seawinds garden, a bush trek to King Falls, the scenic route Summit Circuit, and more.
 There are several tracks to explore through the beloved State Park, each option taking around 1 to 2 hours.
 Here’s a rundown of the splendid scenes you can see.